museadmin/api-rate-limiter/README.md

-It occurred to me that if a mechanism could be created within boto3 itself to queue outbound API calls at a configurable rate, then this might might prove to be a more general solution to the issue.
+It occurred to me that if a mechanism could be created within boto3 itself to queue outbound API calls at a configurable rate, then this might prove to be a more general solution to the issue.

 So I forked botocore [here](https://github.com/museadmin/botorate) into a project that combined forks of botocore, boto3 and ScoutSuite.